Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 download linkedin profiles csv google

-You will get a clean CSV will the title of the search results and the linkedin URLs.
+You will get a clean CSV with the title of the search results and the LinkedIn URLs.

 google search results extraction linkedin profiles